nitishkumarnitc/scaler-project/readme.md

 # School Management Application

 ## Description
 This is a school management application built with Node.js and Express.
-It provides a backend API for managing various aspects of a school, including students, teachers, classes, and academic records.
+It provides a backend API for managing various aspects of a school, including students, instructors, classes, and academic records.

 ## Installation